Mohit7076A/Multilingual-Recommendation-System/README.md

 Also due to this, I wasnt able to calculate the accuracy of the sessions trained.
 So that could also be optimized in future.
 After knowing this, some other techniques/alogrithms can be used to improve the accuracy further.
-Concluding this, since my deadline of this project is just around the corner , I finishd up working on this porject.
+Concluding this, since my deadline of this project is just around the corner and I could not make sufficient changes to the model , I finished up working on this project.
 Hope you like it!😊✨